RL (singer): Solo work

 RL first distinguished himself outside of Next with his duet with Deborah Cox on the song "We Can't Be Friends" as well as other feature projects.
 RL followed up that effort with "The Best Man I Can Be", the super-group track from The Best Man movie soundtrack which also featured Ginuwine, Tyrese and Case.
 By the time RL's soulful "Good Love" (from The Brothers movie soundtrack) and his hook to 2Pac's Until the end of Time were released, he had created an artistic persona distinct and separate from Next.
 RL: Ements is RL's debut solo project and was released on J Records.
 It spawned the singles "Got Me a Model" (featuring Erick Sermon) and "Good Man".

 Personal life

-Huggar has a son, Charles, with his first wife.
+Huggar has a son with his first wife.

-In October 2017, he married Lena Danielle.
-Their eldest daughter, Rory Lane, was born in January 2018.
-In May 2025, their youngest daughter, Rylen Lee, was born.
+In October 2017, he married Lena Danielle Chenier.
+Their eldest daughter was born in January 2018.
+In May 2025, their second daughter was born.
+In March 2025 he welcomed a granddaughter.

-Huggar’s granddaughter, Gemma, was born in March of that same year.